okcashpro/ok-blockchain/README.md

 1.- Close the OK Wallet and download the latest ok-blockchain file from:
       https://github.com/okcashpro/ok-blockchain/releases

-2.- Place the ok-blockchain.zip file in the Okcash data directory, location depends on your operating system.
+2.- Place the ok-blockchain.rar file in the Okcash data directory, location depends on your operating system.

-3.- Unzip the ok-blockchain.zip file. (includes txleveldb folder + blk0001.dat files)
+3.- Unrar the ok-blockchain.rar file. (includes txleveldb folder + blk0001.dat files)

 4.- Start your OK Wallet and give it some minutes to finish it's first time Sync process.
 (The client might be unresponsive but don’t worry - it’s just loading and verifying all the ok-blockchain data)